-is considered as one of the most significant vrat in the Hindu Calendar which is observed on a large scale by the Hindu Community.
-‘Ekadashi’ has been inferred from the Sanskrit language which means ‘Eleven’.
-It occurs on the 11th day of every fortnight in the Hindu Lunar Calendar.
-There are two Ekadashis falling every month, namely Shukla Paksha (falling during the waxing phase of the moon) and Krishna Paksha (falling during the waning phase of the moon).
-You can check the Ekadashi dates and all the relevant information here.
+Ekadashi Vrat (fast) is one of the most significant rituals observed as per the Hindu Calendar.
+The word ‘Ekadashi’ has its roots in Sanskrit language, which means ‘Eleven’ and corresponds to the 11th day of every fortnight in Hindu Lunar Calendar.
+There are two Ekadashis falling every month, namely Shukla Paksha (those taking place during the waxing phase of the moon) and Krishna Paksha (the ones falling during the waning phase of the moon).
+You can check the Ekadashi dates.

 List of Ekadashi Vrat Dates 2019